evantravers/dotfiles/README.md

 ## Home Manager

 The dotfiles are structured so that you can use `stow` as a backup.
+You could technically use `home-manager` separately from Nix to manage them, but the NixOS or nix-darwin flakes should manage it for you.

 `home-manager switch --flake ~/src/github.com/evantravers/dotfiles/home-manager`